In a nutshell: the world of a fictional universe isn't fixed beyond what the author has revealed to the reader

 - Similarly, Nixon had a speech ready in case something happened to Neil Armstrong and crew during their lunar soujourn.

-- The items (from newspapers with banner headlines to caps and T-shirts) that get waved around during post-game celebrations at the Super Bowl, World Series, and other championship sports events featuring the team that was just victorious seconds earlier were also prepared in advance in versions for both teams.
-The merchandise items proclaiming victory for the losing team are quietly disposed of or donated to charity programs in third-world countries so they'll never see the light of day in the US.
+- The items (from newspapers with banner headlines to caps and T-shirts) that get waved around during post-game celebrations at the Super Bowl, World Series, and other championship sports events featuring the team that was just victorious seconds earlier are also prepared in advance in versions for both teams.
+The merchandise/items proclaiming victory for the losing team are quietly disposed of or donated to charity programs in third-world countries so they'll never see the light of day in the US.
 When it looked like the New England Patriots would become the first NFL team to go 19-0 in a season with a Super Bowl win, a number of merchants jumped the gun and allowed customers to pre-order corresponding commemorative merchandise, only to sheepishly have to backtrack/refund it when reality didn't play along and the Pats lost the game in a shocking last-minute upset.

 - To avoid a portrait subject having to spend weeks sitting still, portrait painters used to do a subject's body, clothing, and furniture before the customer actually paid for a picture.
 Then they'd just add on the appropriate head (which is why some portrait figures have oddly long necks).